grz0zrg/ARM-ForthLite/README.md

 * no errors handling such as stack underflow: check first commit for a version with unknown word error and stricter base 10 number parsing
 * no unknown words, they are parsed as number (base 16) since it is more convenient and to save some instructions

+Branch with link instruction is unused as r14 is taken by the dictionary end address (by design), this simplify the Forth core but has disadvantages such as bigger generated code and harder relocation.

 Code can be reduced further by not putting TOS in a register or inlining subroutines at the risk of being unreadable, "ret" could be put automatically also but require a "primitive" flag, may save some bytes with many primitives.

 Can also be reduced greatly by abandoning number parsing since it can be implemented with primitives, this is what sectorforth or milliForth do, would result in a *< 400b* example.